 I suffered from an eating disorder, anxiety and insomnia for years: poetry was all I had to release the pain and make sense of what happened inside and outside myself.
 It also brought me closer to people and the world around me by nourishing my appetite for learning and exploring new levels of understanding.

-For most of my life I struggled with keeping anxiety under control.
-I started practising yoga in my teens and then different types of meditation, which at times helped managing it.
+For most of my life, I struggled with keeping anxiety under control.
+I started practising yoga in my teens and then different types of meditation, which at times helped manage it.

 But it was while in France, a few years back, when I heard about Sophrology for the first time.

 I started to practise some of the techniques recommended by a practitioner there and it truly amazed me how quickly and well it worked.

-Those techniques also supported me enormously and built up my resilience even while caring for my father in hospital during his battle with cancer until his death.
+Those techniques also supported me enormously and built up my resilience even while caring for my father in the hospital during his battle with cancer until his death.

-Since I qualified from The Sophrology Academy in the UK, I have been working with people from various walks of life in the UK, mainland Europe and in a Mindfulness based community in Northern Thailand: some recovering from burnout, some from addictions and some from traumas: all battling with a day-to-day anxiety.
+Since I qualified from The Sophrology Academy in the UK, I have been working with people from various walks of life in the UK, mainland Europe and in a Mindfulness based community in Northern Thailand: some recovering from burnout, some from addictions, and some from traumas: all battling with day-to-day anxiety.

-It was in Thailand where I learnt about another method that has had an enormous impact on me, either professionally and personally: TRE.
+It was in Thailand that I learnt about another method that has had an enormous impact on me,

-TRE, which stands for trauma and tension releasing exercise, gave me an all new level of understanding on how we can work with trauma and stress.
+TRE, which stands for trauma and tension release exercise, gave me a new level of understanding on how I could work with and heal from trauma.